NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 `Increment Event` will increment an event by the specified value.
 The `Load Events` node allows you to retrieve all available events for your project.
 You can specify an array of Event Ids so that only they are loaded.
 Once you load the events you can access this data on them:

 ![](images/play-goodies/social/event.png)

+---

+### Changelog

+v.1.1.0

+* ADDED A function to fetch player and players close to him leadebord information

+v.1.0.0

+* Initial release